aws/aws-cdk-rfcs/text/204-golang-bindings.md

 #### Case 1: Typescript struct/datatype interface (no extensions)

-Here, a datatype interface (`HealthCheck`) is converted into a Go interface (`IHealthCheck`), where each property becomes a getter method (jsii datatype properties always are readonly, so there are no setter methods generated).
-This Go interface is then implemented by a struct
+In the case of a simple a datatype interface (`HealthCheck`) without extensions, we would generate both a Go struct (HealthCheck), which would hold the properties of the original typescript interface as public members, and a Go interface (`IHealthCheck`) that defines getter methods for each property that would be implemented by the corresponding struct (jsii datatype properties always are readonly, so there are no setter methods generated).
+Since Go does not allow a struct to have exported members with the same name as an interface method, we would have to prefix the interface methods; the recommendation here is to use a `Get` prefix.
-(HealthCheck), which would contain the properties from the original typescript interface as non-exported (i.e. lowercase) properties and rely on the generated Getter methods for readonly access (as when _used as an argument_ to the constructor):

 [Example](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/aws-ecs/lib/container-definition.ts#L596):